 Some great resources that Millennial Life Admin provides (if you haven’t already looked to it) are

-– MLA Job Search Tracker: This excel sheet keeps me accountable and organized when going through the job search process (so I don’t end up with a million tabs open and missing deadlines)
+– WLM Job Search Tracker: This excel sheet keeps me accountable and organized when going through the job search process (so I don’t end up with a million tabs open and missing deadlines)

 – Promote Yourself 1:1 Career Coaching Program: If you’re truly looking for a true career transformation, my signature 1:1 Career Coaching program combines the technical aspects of job search with the mindset.
 Learn how not only to get a job but your dream career and apply for jobs you feel “unqualified for.”